bwsw/t-streams/docs/source/Ts-Architecture.rst

 Once all data are stored for the transaction, they get available to Subscriber.
 It is fulfilled with the following operations:

 1) Producer performs transaction checkpoint/canceling (1.1).
-After receiving the acknowledgement of the ``txn1`` checkpoint/cancel, Producer sends the transaction checkpoint/cancel notification to Subscriber (1.2).
+After receiving the acknowledgment of the ``txn1`` checkpoint/cancel, Producer sends the transaction checkpoint/cancel notification to Subscriber (1.2).
 Server writes the checkpoint operation to Commit Log (1.3).

 2) Subscriber receives checkpoint event and gets informed of ``txn1`` is checkpointed.
 Or in case of Cancel operation, Subscriber receives notification the ``txn1`` transaction is canceled.
-Now Subscriber can request
-Server for data in `txn1` (2.1).
+Now Subscriber can request Server for data in ``txn1`` (2.1).

-3) Server reads data from RockesDB (2.2) and returns them to Subscriber (2.3)
+3) Server reads data from RocksDB (2.2) and returns them to Subscriber (2.3)

 .. figure:: _static/Architecture-DataFlow_Subscr3.png